Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Appendix

 \subsection{Congruence coefficients}

-Labels refer to \textbf{E}mbeddings and human rater judgments from \textbf{S}chwartz \cite{schwartzMeasuringRefinedTheory2022}.
-Congruence coefficients are computed for each of the two dimensions after transformation of the embeddings configuration.
-There is no strict standard, but according to typical interpretations, values in the range of $0.85 \text{-} 0.94$ between two compared configurations display fair similarity \cite{lorenzo-sevaTuckersCongruenceCoefficient2006}.
-To establish significance, we create 2 times 1000 random vectors, use Procrustes transformation to maximize similarity between them and compute their cosine similarity.
-We repeat this procedure 1000 times and find $p<0.001$ for the cosine similarities we report above over all runs, indicating that they are significantly different from a random baseline and cannot be explained as an artifact of Procrustes transformation.
+Congruence coefficients are computed for each of the two dimensions after Procrustes transformation of the embeddings configuration.
+There is no strict standard, but according to typical interpretations, values in the range of $0.85 \text{-} 0.94$ between two configurations indicate fair similarity \cite{lorenzo-sevaTuckersCongruenceCoefficient2006}.
+To test significance, we create pairs of 1000 random vectors, use Procrustes transformation to maximize their similarity and compute cosine similarity.
+We repeat this procedure 1000 times and find $p<0.001$ for the cosine similarities we report over all runs, indicating that they are significantly different from random baselines and cannot be explained as artifacts of Procrustes transformation.

+Table \ref{tab:congruence_models} presents these scores for all five models tested.
+For matching dimensions (SD1\_ED1 and SD2\_ED2), higher congruence coefficients indicate better alignment with the human-derived structure.
+For non-matching dimensions (SD1\_ED2 and SD2\_ED1), lower values indicate proper orthogonality.
+Consistent with our other evaluation measures in the main text such as Cronbach's Alpha, linq achieves the strongest performance with congruence scores of 0.88 and 0.82 for the two matching dimensions, substantially outperforming other approaches.
+Gemini also performs quite well, while the other models show weaker congruence.